Long-time reverse transportation inequalities for non-globally-dissipative Langevin dynamics: Conclusion and Outlook

-In this paper, we study the Langevin dynamics with a nonconvex potential.
-We prove a long-time, dimension-free reverse transportation inequality under KL divergence and extend it to the more general R\'enyi divergence.
-The duality relationship between the derived reverse transportation inequality and the Harnack inequality is also discussed.
-Notably, our proof is built upon a combination of the shifted Girsanov argument (with a particularly designed structure of the additional drift therein) and the reflection coupling technique, which has the potential to be applied to analyze other stochastic systems with non-globally-dissipative drifts.
+In this paper, we study Langevin dynamics with a non-convex potential.
+We prove long-time, dimension-free reverse transportation inequalities under KL divergence and extend them to the more general R\'enyi divergence.
+We also discuss the duality between these reverse transportation inequalities and Harnack inequalities.
+The proof combines reflection coupling with a shifted Girsanov argument based on a carefully designed additional drift.
+This combination may also be useful for other stochastic systems with non-globally-dissipative drifts.
+We conclude with several possible extensions and open questions.